 Info about getting from the airport, public transportation and more.

 Getting from the Airport

-Toronto Pearson International Airport (YYZ) The UP Express rail links travellers from Toronto Pearson International Airport to the heart of the city at Union Station in just 25 minutes.
+Toronto Pearson Airport (YYZ) The UP Express rail links travelers from Toronto Pearson Airport to the heart of the city at Union Station in just 25 minutes.
 (Trains leave four times an hour and cost $12, one way.)
-A taxi will get you downtown for a flat rate of around $60, and takes about 45 minutes, depending on traffic.
+A taxi will get you downtown for a zoned flat rate of around $60, and takes 30 to 45 minutes, depending on traffic.

-Billy Bishop Toronto City Airport (YTZ) Located on Toronto Islands, this airport is minutes from downtown.
-Take the six-minute walk through the pedestrian tunnel that connects the airport with the mainland or enjoy city views from the ferry, which departs every fifteen minutes.
-There’s a taxi stand outside the mainland entrance and a free a shuttle bus that goes between the airport and Union Station every fifteen minutes.
-For a true Toronto experience, hop on the 511 Bathurst or 509 Lakeshore streetcar.
+Billy Bishop Toronto City Airport (YTZ) Located on Toronto Island, this airport is minutes from downtown.
+Take the six-minute walk through the pedestrian tunnel that connects the airport with the mainland or enjoy city views from the ferry, which departs every 15 minutes.
+There’s a taxi stand outside the mainland entrance and a free shuttle bus that goes between the airport and Union Station every 15 minutes.
+For a true Toronto experience, hop on the 511 Bathurst or 509 Harbourfront streetcar.

 Regular fare is $3.25 and the subway system will generally get you within walking distance of anywhere centrally located.
 Maps and schedules are available online.

-With 200 stations all over the city, Toronto Bike Share is a fun and environmentally friendly way to get from point A to point B. Rentals are $7 a day (or $15 for 3 days), which covers rides of 30 minutes or less.
+With more than 400 stations all over the city, Bike Share Toronto is a fun and environmen-tally friendly way to get from point A to point B. Rentals are $7 a day (or $15 for 3 days), which covers rides of 30 minutes or less.